Exaltados: The War of Independence and the Constitution of 1812

 The Exaltados emerged following the Spanish War of Independence (1808-1814) against the French Empire.
 The old absolute monarchy of the Bourbons had been replaced with a Napoleonic monarchy which, inspired by the Enlightenment, was autocratic in nature but moderately progressive in content.

 The war had therefore divided the country.
-Some Spaniards, known as Afrancescados (roughly, the Francophiles) supported the new regime because of its Enlightened direction.
+Some Spaniards, known as afrancesados (roughly, Francophiles or Frenchified, lit.
+French-like) supported the new regime because of its Enlightened direction.
 Many others opposed it because of both its progressivism and its foreign origins, wishing to restore the absolute monarchy.

 But a significant number of Spaniards opposed the Napoleonic regime due to its foreign origins or autocratic nature, while agreeing with some or all of the principles of the French Revolution.
 These became known as the Liberals.
-They fought not to restore the absolutist and traditionalist Ancien Regime but for a political system equivalent to, but separate from, the French Republic: an Enlightened, constitutional and parliamentary regime proper to the Spanish nation.
+They fought not to restore the absolutist and traditionalist Ancien Régime but for a political system equivalent to, but separate from, the French Republic: an Enlightened, constitutional and parliamentary regime proper to the Spanish nation.

 At the end of the War of Independence Joseph Bonaparte and the troops of the French Empire were expelled before the deposed King Ferdinand VII had time to return to office.
 In the interim, the various liberal factions organised elections to establish a Constituent assembly, the Cortes of Cádiz, to create a national constitution inspired by Enlightenment and French Revolutionary principles: the Constitution of Cádiz (1812).